TaedeM/gevpro/week1/README.md

 Step 2: Watch the tests fail
 ----------------------------
-Install the required packages for the assignments.
+Install the required packages for the assignments:
-The following commands assume you are using Ubuntu (Linux):

-	$ sudo apt install python3 python3-pip
     $ pip3 install --user --upgrade pytest pycodestyle

+If you don't have pip3, install it as follows (assuming you use Ubuntu):

+	$ sudo add-apt-repository universe
+	$ sudo apt update
+	$ sudo apt install python3-pip

-pip3 uses the directory ~/.local/bin/ to install commands; if running "pycodestyle" from the command line does not work, you need to add this directory to the search path:
+"pip3 install --user" uses the directory ~/.local/bin/ to install commands;
+you need to add this directory to the search path:

     $ echo 'export PATH=$HOME/.local/bin:$PATH' >> ~/.bashrc
     $ source .bashrc